ahuacate/flexget/README.md

 - [ ] 00.00 Patches & Fixes

 ## 1.00 Setting Up Flexget
 FlexGet is a multipurpose automation tool for all of your RSS media.
 Support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
-We use Flexget in conjunction with Filebot for post-processing and renaming all Flexget downloaded content.
+We use Flexget in conjunction with Filebot for downloading, post-processing and renaming poorly named and less commonly available content such as documentaries and News media.

+The default RSS feed sources are: A) MVGroup; B) ShowRSS; and, C) Documentary Torrents,

 Flexget is a command line based application.
 Flexget uses YAML for configuration.
 A prebuilt YAML configuration file is available which is written to seek out documentaries and factual TV shows like Panoroma, Frontline and other informative News broadcasting.
-It consists of 3x files:
+It consists of a set of files:

+**FlexGet Configuration Files**
 *  **config.yml**: This is where the smart stuff happens;
-*  **serial.yml**: Add your TV series naming aliases and regexp entries;
 *  **secrets.yml**: This is where you must enter your usernames and passwords or api keys to sites like trakt, showrrss etc.
+And,
+**RSS Source Regexp Files**
+*  **list-showrss.yml**: Add your TV series naming aliases and regexp entries;

 The above 3x files should be pre-installed if you followed the Flexget installation instructions [HERE](https://github.com/ahuacate/proxmox-lxc-media/blob/master/README.md#60-flexget-lxc---ubuntu-1804).
 If you want you can download the Flexget YAML configuration files again from GitHub.
 Go to the Proxmox web interface typhoon-01 > 114 (flexget) > >_ Shell and type the following: